dustinpfister/blog_posts/_posts/vuejs-delete.md

 ```

 So then in this example each time I click the add button I then get an object with an active flag set to false, and set the mess prop of that object to what I have in the text input element and set the active flag of the object to true.
 In the template I am then using the [v-for directive](/2019/05/21/vuejs-for/) to create a div for each object in the pool, but the object only has its mess property displayed if the active flag in true thanks to the [v-if directive](/2019/05/22/vuejs-if/).

+The delete method of the vue instance does not actually delete an object it just sets the active flag back to false.
+At which point the object can in turn be used for something new.

 ## 5 - Conclusion